Check out our School Readiness Calendar!

 Supporting Your Child’s Growth Across All Development Areas

-Children grow and learn in many different ways, and each area of development is important.
-By diving into these domains, you can support your child’s learning and help them reach their full potential.
+Children grow and learn in many ways, and each area of development matters.
+By exploring these areas, you can support your child and help them reach their full potential.

 Cognitive

-Your child’s brain is constantly growing.
-Problem-solving, asking questions, and exploring new ideas help them develop critical thinking and curiosity.
-Simple activities like sorting toys or playing memory games make a big difference.
+Your child’s brain is always growing.
+When they solve problems, ask questions, and try new things, they build important thinking skills and curiosity.
+Simple activities like sorting toys or playing memory games can make a big difference.

 Language & Communication